 - Damian Lillard (Trail Blazers)

-Gordon and Beal will be trade-eligible as soon as the season ends, while Ingles (April 21) and Osman (April 25) will become trade-eligible shortly after that.
+Gordon, Beal, and this season’s late FA signees will be trade-eligible as soon as the season ends, while Ingles (April 21) and Osman (April 25) will become trade-eligible shortly after that.
 Lillard isn’t eligible to be dealt until July 6.

 Note: Only players on standard contracts are listed on this page.
 Players who sign two-way deals can’t be traded for 30 days after signing.
 Players who sign 10-day contracts can’t be traded.